crimsen/PasswordSafe/Readme.md

 ## What does PasswordSafe do?##

-PasswordSafe is an easy (soon) to use piece of software that can store your passwords and logins.
+PasswordSafe Tkinter based UI to store your passwords, logins, gpg-keys and smime-keys in a single file.
-Best part is, they are PGP-encrypted and use your own keyfile, so no bad, bad person or government can get them without the password.
+The passwordfile is PGP-encrypted and use your selected PGP-key.

+Features are:
+- can store web logins
+- can store ascii-based GPG and SMime secret and public keys
+- stores additional information (i.e. notes) on secrets
+- keeps history when changing information on secrets
+- auto locks the user interface
+- easy searchable and selectable secrets
+- can handle multiple password files with multiple keys (when configured in options manually)

 ## INSTALL INSTRUCTIONS##